Gluten-Free Restaurants in Austin, Texas

 Honestly the bun was one of the better gluten-free hamburger buns I’ve tried.
 We’ll be frequenting this place because there are so many things I want to try now.

 Wu Chow is located in downtown Austin on West 5th street.
+The food is fresh and delicious.
 They serve farm to table Chinese food and most of the menu is gluten-free.
 The fryer was safe the last time we dined in, since the dumplings (do contain gluten) are steamed not fried.
-The food is fresh and delicious.
-I highly recommend the local green beans, tangerine peel beef, crispy sesame beef and gong bao chicken!
+But after the restaurant closing and re-opening, there may be new items on the menu that may contaminate the fryer.
+To be safe, I would look at the online ordering menu to see what is marked GF.